ahan224/lunchbreak/README.md

 # Lunch Break

 Lunch Break is designed for indecisive people on a time crunch (i.e. lunch break).
-It utilizes Yelp's API to select a nearby restaurant based on user selected criteria.
+The application utilizes a web scraper on Yelp to automate restaurant selection based on user selected criteria.